Insurance Company Hassles

 Should I get a lawyer to deal with insurance companies after a car accident?

 Yes.
-Michael D. Christensen Law Offices has been fighting insurance companies for more than a decade.
+Michael D. Christensen Law Offices has been fighting insurance companies for nearly two decades.
 We know that having insurance is one thing.
 Getting insurance companies to pay is another.

 The state of Ohio requires all auto insurance policy holders to carry minimum amounts of liability coverage: